The Burden of More

-This post is inspired by the bottom half of this very interesting blog post and my experiences in tech circles throughout the past few years.
-I'll first try to describe my experiences and observations with an example:
+This post is inspired by the bottom half of the very interesting blog post¹ and my experiences in tech circles throughout the past few years.
+I'll first try to describe my experiences and observations with an example.

 I think that this is a fantastic idea, because a simpler medium means less work and less time spent for both writers and programmers, while putting the focus back on the content.

 While learning about Gemini, I also came across the project's mailing list⁴ and decided to subscribe.
 What I did not expect is that most emails there seem to revolve around new feature proposals, which kind of contradicts the project's goal of keeping things simple.
 The suggestions usually sound sensible and harmless, like for example "add italics to enable writers to be more expressive".
 Sounds reasonable, right?
 But what are the consequences of such a simple-sounding feature?
 Why am I saying that it seems contradictory to the project's goal if it's just something so basic?

 Let's consider a syntax like this:

 The last word is *italicised*